 Environmental Impact Significance Before Mitigation Proposed Mitigation Measures Significance After Mitigation road shall be effectively stabilized and visible emissions shall be limited to no greater than 20 percent opacity for dust emission by paving, chemical stabilizers, dust suppressants, and/or watering.
-ICAPCD "Discretionary" Measures for Fugitive Dust (PM 10 ) Control Water exposed soil with adequate frequency for continued moist soil.
+ICAPCD "Discretionary" Measures for Fugitive Dust (PM10) Control Water exposed soil only in those areas where active grading and vehicle movement occurs with adequate frequency to control dustfor continued moist soil.
 Replace ground cover in disturbed areas as quickly as possible.
 Automatic sprinkler system installed on all soil piles.
 Vehicle speed for all construction vehicles shall not exceed 15 miles per hour on any unpaved surface at the construction site.
 Develop a trip reduction plan to achieve a 1.5 average vehicle ridership for construction employees.
 Implement a shuttle service to and from retail services and food establishments during lunch hours.
 Standard Mitigation Measures for Construction Combustion Equipment Use of alternative fueled or catalyst equipped diesel construction equipment, including all off-road and portable diesel powered equipment.
 Minimize idling time either by shutting equipment off when not in use or reducing the time of idling to 5 minutes as a maximum.
-Limit, to the extent feasible, the hours of operation of heavy-duty equipment and/or the amount of equipment in use.
+Limit, to the extent feasible, the hours of operation of heavy-duty equipment and/or the amount of